The Complete Iraqi Kurdistan Backpacking Guide (2024)

 That’s what happened to me because I am a tad suspicious, I guess.
 I presume it was because I was traveling a route not usually frequented by other tourists (Ranya to Soran).

 They searched all my luggage, checked my laptop and its files, and even went through the Turkish museum tickets that I keep as souvenirs.
 I think they thought I was a Turkish spy.
-You can read the full story here.
 It was a memorable experience.

 This happens really very rarely (I was told by locals and other travelers) and even when it happens the Peshmerga are very friendly and treat you well.
 I was even fed some bean soup while they were searching through my luggage.
 The Kurds man, gotta love those people.